Industry Standard

 • Cultural value

-Gold is globally recognized, portable, and often easier to resell than many luxury items.
+Gold remains attractive because it is globally recognized, easy to transport, and often easier to resell than many luxury goods.

 Gold in Philippine History

-The Philippines has a deep gold heritage.
-Historical records and archaeological finds show that gold was widely used in ornaments, trade, and early currency long before colonial times.
-Ancient gold items such as piloncitos and barter rings are part of Philippine numismatic history.
+The Philippines has a rich gold heritage.
+Historical records and archaeological discoveries show that gold was used in ornaments, trade, and early currency long before colonial times.

 Best Places to Buy Gold in the Philippines